proplot-dev/proplot/docs/why.rst

    <h3>Problem</h3>

 In matplotlib, `~matplotlib.pyplot.subplots` returns a 2D `~numpy.ndarray`, a 1D `~numpy.ndarray`, or the axes itself.
-This variable output is cumbersome.
+This inconsistent behavior can be confusing.

 .. raw:: html

    <h3>Solution</h3>

+In ProPlot, `~proplot.subplots.subplots` returns an `~proplot.subplots.axes_grid` container filled with axes objects.
+This container lets you call arbitrary methods on arbitrary subplots all at once, which can be useful when you want to style your subplots identically (e.g. ``axs.format(tickminor=False)``).

-In ProPlot, `~proplot.subplots.subplots` returns an `~proplot.subplots.axes_grid` of axes that unifies the behavior of these three possible return values:
+The `~proplot.subplots.axes_grid` container also unifies the behavior of the three possible `matplotlib.pyplot.subplots` return values:

 * `~proplot.subplots.axes_grid` is a `list` subclass that behaves like a scalar when it contains just one element.
 * `~proplot.subplots.axes_grid` supports row-major or column-major 1D indexing, e.g. ``axs[0]``.
 The order can be changed by passing ``order='F'`` or ``order='C'`` to `~proplot.subplots.subplots`.
 * `~proplot.subplots.axes_grid` permits 2D indexing, e.g. ``axs[1,0]``.
 Since `~proplot.subplots.subplots` can generate figures with arbitrarily complex subplot geometry, this 2D indexing is useful only when the arrangement happens to be a clean 2D matrix.

-Further, `~proplot.subplots.axes_grid` allows you to call arbitrary methods on arbitrary axes all at once, e.g. ``axs.format(tickminor=False)``.
+..
    This goes with ProPlot's theme of preserving the object-oriented spirit, but making things easier for users.

 Xarray and pandas integration
 =============================